khalilelrifai/MontyProject_v3/README.md

 }

 ---------------
-create two user:
+1-Run the following command to create the necessary database tables using SQLite3:

+  python manage.py makemigrations
+  python manage.py migrate

-one as an administrator with these permissions: can (add,view,edit,update) ad another with only can view ad
+3-Create two users: an administrator and a regular user. administrator can (view,add,edit,delete) an ad user can only view the ads